brew/slowapp/aspnet-with-database.md

 An improvement, as some of the connections are reused within their `ConnectionTimeout` limit.

-And again and again, after a few iterations, each time improving with more available pooled connections, until...:
+And again and again, after a few iterations, each time improving with more available pooled connections, until we have a fully warmed connection pool...:

 ```sh
 hey -n 130 -c 130 -t 0 http://slowapp-aspnet.127.0.0.1.xip.io/slow/5/db